zeoharlem/TourGuide/README.md

 ```
 ## ZtourGuide Configuration [optional]
-#### with this configuration, you overwrite the default UIs for each component
+#### with this configuration, you can customize the default component

 ```kotlin
 val ztourGuideConfig = /* ⭕️ */ ZtourGuideConfig(